2020 hunting season dates

 Shotgun: Allowed only during the shotgun season, shotgun not larger than 10 gauge, including shotguns with a rifled bore, slugs only.

-It is illegal to use bait and dogs.
+- It is illegal to use dogs for bear hunting.

 Upon killing a bear, hunters must immediately fill out and attach to the carcass the "harvest tag" found on the bear permit.
 The bear must remain intact (other than field dressing), with the harvest tag attached, until it is reported and prepared for food or taxidermy.
 Hunters must report their bear either online or at a check station within 48 hours of harvest.
 If reporting online, a confirmation number will be issued and must be written on the harvest tag, if reporting at a check station a metal seal will be attached to the carcass.
 Either the seal or the harvest tag must be attached to the bear until it is processed.
 When transporting the bear, some portion of the carcass must remain visible until it has been reported.